shaposhnikoff/my_medium_articles_starred/learning-ansible-with-centos-7-linux-12461043fd02.md

     scripts
     templates

-To do this execute as the login lnxcfg:
+To do this execute as lnxcfg login:

     mkdir -p {playbooks,scripts,templates}